-Medical Assistant Career Preparation Course
+Medical Assistant Test Preparation Course (Non-Accredited)

-This course is designed to prepare students to challenge the Certified Clinical Medical Assistant Exam.
+This non-accredited course is designed to prepare students to challenge the Certified Clinical Medical Assistant Exam.
 The student will review theory and clinical procedures, complete written examinations and develop skills to draw blood, interview patients, measure and record vital signs, prepare exam rooms, clean and sterilize medical equipment, administer injections, as well as topical and oral medications, and perform venipuncture and point-of-care testing.

 - Future Course dates are located in Perspective Students tab under Admissions

 - Registration Fee

 - Copy of Driver’s License (at least 18 years old)

 - Copy of High School Diploma, GED Certificate, Official High School Transcripts and/or Official GED Transcripts

 - Completed Enrollment Application (provided at appointment)

 - Level II Background Check (Must be completed and submitted to Taylor College prior to beginning class the first day.)